Polyfrost/Hytils-Reborn/README.md

-# Hytilities
+# Hytilities Reborn

 <details open>
   <summary>User Guide</summary>

-### What is Hytilities?
+### What is Hytilities Reborn?
-Hytilities is a [Hypixel](https://hypixel.net) focused Forge 1.8.9 mod based on [Sk1er LLC's Hytilities](https://github.com/Sk1erLLC/Hytilities), adding tons of Quality of Life features that you would want while on Hypixel, such as an Advertisement-Blocker, AutoQueue, AutoGL, Height Overlay, Game Status Restyle, AutoComplete for /play and plenty others to discover on your own!
+Hytilities Reborn is a [Hypixel](https://hypixel.net) focused Forge 1.8.9 mod based on [Sk1er LLC's Hytilities](https://github.com/Sk1erLLC/Hytilities), adding tons of Quality of Life features that you would want while on Hypixel, such as an Advertisement-Blocker, AutoQueue, AutoGL, Height Overlay, Game Status Restyle, AutoComplete for /play and plenty others to discover on your own!

 ### How do I use Hytilities?